Auto industry already feeling the pinch from Canadian bridge blockade

 If normal commercial flows are not restored quickly, some Martinrea operations will be forced to halt, Wildeboer said.
 Three of the company’s facilities near London, Ontario, will be among the first to feel the blockade’s effects.

 “We make big stuff,” Wildeboer said.
 “We can’t keep production going and have stuff piled up in our yards.
-The yard would be full in a day-and-a-half.”
+The yard would be full in a day and a half.”

-More than two years into a pandemic that has upended normal life, Wildeboer is sympathetic to protesters’ frustration over the Canadian government’s requirement that truckers be vaccinated.
-If it were up to him, he would scrap the mandate, since 90 percent of truckers already have had their shots and the rest could easily be assigned to domestic routes.
+Nearly two years into a pandemic that has upended normal life, Wildeboer is sympathetic to protesters’ frustration over the Canadian government’s requirement that truckers be vaccinated.
+If it were up to him, he would scrap the mandate, since 90 percent of Canada’s truckers have already been vaccinated, and the rest could easily be assigned to domestic routes.

 But his sympathy ends where the economy-strangling blockade begins.
 The mushrooming protest started with hundreds of tractor-trailers jamming the streets of Ottawa and sounding their air horns, before spreading to Windsor.